forbole/egldjuno/README.md

   - [License](#license)

 ## Background
-This version of junomum is a fork of [FissionLabs's Juno](https://github.com/fissionlabsio/juno).
+This version of egldjuno is a fork of [FissionLabs's Juno](https://github.com/fissionlabsio/juno).

 The main reason behind the fork what to improve the original project by: